 This legal claim protects the government’s interest in these items.
 Upon placing a lien on your account, the IRS can then notify you of its intent to levy your wages.
 There’s a time limit on reversing levy action, so don’t delay in getting help!

 Click on the Contact Us button below or give Polston Tax Resolution & Accounting a call at 844-841-9857 to get the wage garnishment assistance you need.

 How Much of Your Wages Can the IRS Take?

 The IRS uses this table to calculate how much of your salary is exempt from the wage levy.
-If you happen to receive a bonus while the IRS is garnishing your wages you won’t receive any of it because the IRS only allows you to keep that exempt portion of your salary.
+If you happen to receive a bonus while the IRS is garnishing your wages, you won’t receive any of the bonus because the IRS only allows you to keep that exempt portion of your salary.

-If you are self-employed you’re not off the hook!
-The IRS will send a similar letter to your accounts receivable instructing them to send the money directly to the IRS instead – which means your customers now know you owe taxes!
+If you are self-employed, you’re not off the hook!
+The IRS will send a similar letter to your accounts receivable, instructing them to send the money directly to the IRS instead – which means your customers now know you owe taxes!
 If you need wage garnishment help, you should act immediately.
-A few ways to release an IRS wage garnishment are:

 Wage levies are continuous.
 The IRS does not need to issue a new form for each period.
 The wage levy will continue until your taxes have been paid in full (including the penalties and interest) or you take action and stop the garnishment.
 Let us help you!